 My goals with all of my programs is to keep the information as “water tight” as possible, with no fluff or filler content.
 I pride myself on creating courses that people actually read through and use.

-It’s 53 pages of actionable information that will get you dramatic results in increasing strength, muscle density, and muscle tone.
+It’s to-the-point actionable information that will get you dramatic results in increasing strength, muscle density, and muscle tone.

 You also get immediate access to Nate Miyaki videos, which show proper lifting tempo for this style of lifting.